Grannybells/x-track-web/README.md

+#X-Track
-# React + Vite
+## React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Manage inventory effortlessly with web-based system.
+Track expiration dates, customize them for freshness, update stock levels with ease, and remove expired items efficiently—all through user-friendly features like inputs and dropdown menus.

+## Libraries and plugins used

+- Firebase
+- React-datepicker
+- React-router-dom
+- Recharts
+- Tailwind CSS